 that score a Superior rating (I) advance to UIL Area competition (@ Galena Park).
 Then, a certain number from Area advance to UIL State (@ San Antonio).

 Lone Star Preview Marching Contest:

-Stadium at Conroe High School.
+In Mid-October, TWHS Band Boosters hosts a marching competition for local Houston and Texas area marching bands.
+Typically, it is held at Woodforest Bank Stadium.
 It is staffed by all parent volunteers.
 It is a mix of schools that may not compete at BOA level and others that want

 Our kids do not compete in it.
 We perform in EXHIBITION at the conclusion of Finals.
 The band will have a practice in the morning at the contest stadium

 before the contest starts and then will perform the show at the end of finals as the exhibition band while the judges are tallying.

 Bands of America (BOA) is the national organization that puts on marching competitions around the country.
 There is no qualifying for these competitions.

 Bands pay an entry fee and compete.
 There are 3 tiers of competing; Regional, Super Regional, and National.
 Again, there is no qualifying so a band can do

 any number of these.